The AUSTRAC compliance guide consolidates a range of AUSTRAC guidance material and replaces the AUSTRAC regulatory guide.

 - Anti-Money Laundering and Counter-Terrorism Financing Rules (AML/CTF Rules)

-- Anti-Money Laundering and Counter-Terrorism Financing Regulations 2008 (AML/CTF Regulations)
+- Anti-Money Laundering and Counter-Terrorism Financing (Prescribed Foreign Countries) Regulations 2018 (AML/CTF Regulations)

 - outlines and explains the obligations under the AML/CTF Act, Rules and regulations and presents examples on how they operate

 - assists reporting entities to design, develop and implement systems and controls necessary to mitigate the risks of money laundering and terrorism financing.